Table of Contents

 - There is a passenger ferry from Kolobrzeg to Nexø havn.

 - Public transport

 - The venue is 24km from Rønne and you can take bus number 8 all the way.
 It departs from the harbour on even hours at thirteen past the hour.
 After about forty minutes, get off at the stop called Vestre Sømark and walk the rest of the way to Jarlsgård, a distance of just under 500m.

 - We also have a shuttle bus service that can pick you up and bring you to the venue.
 You can call the BornHack phone on +4531550497 to book this.

 - Local taxis can also get you here.
 The company operating on Bornholm is called Dantaxi and the phone number is +4556952301.

 A car is very convenient when bringing lots of equipment, and we know that hackers like to bring all the things.
 We welcome cars and vans at BornHack.
 We have ample parking space very close (less than 50 meters) to the main entrance.

 Please note that sleeping in the parking lot is not permitted.
 If you want to sleep in your car/RV/autocamper/caravan please contact us, and we will work something out.

 We rent out a few cabins at the venue with 8 beds each for people who don't want to sleep in tents for some reason.
 A tent is the cheapest sleeping option (you just need a ticket), but the cabins are there if you want them.
-Go to the shop to book a cabin.
+Go to the shop to book a bed or a whole cabin.